Get your International Driving Permit for Guernsey in 8 minutes

 Don’t Forget to Carry Required Documents

-Apart from your IDP, your driver’s license must be with you at all times while you are driving in Guernsey.
+Apart from your International Driving Permit, your driver’s license must be with you at all times while you are driving in Guernsey.
 Other documents you need to include your passport, visa, and additional documents for proper identification.
 The police might question you along your trip.
 If you’re driving your own car from the United Kingdom, you need to have a GB sticker.
 This rule also applies when driving in Spain, Cyprus, and Malta.
 On the other hand, you don’t need to have a green card to show proof of insurance.

 Never Drive Under the Influence of Alcohol or Drugs